finetune#

 • learning_rate (float, optional) – AdamW learning rate arg.
 Defaults to 1e-4.

-• dropout_prob (float, optional) – P of dropout before final output layer.
+• head_dropout_prob (float, optional) – Probability of dropout before final output layer.
 Defaults to 0.5.

 • prog_bar (bool, optional) – Print progress bar during finetuning.
 Defaults to True.